Wye House: History

 The Wye plantation was created in the 1650s by a Welsh Puritan and wealthy planter, Edward Lloyd.
 Between 1780 and 1790, the main house was built by his great-great-grandson, Edward Lloyd IV, using the profits generated by the forced labor of enslaved people.
 It is cited as an example between the transition of Georgian and Federal architecture, which is attributed to builder Robert Key.
 Nearby the house is an orangery, a rare survival of an early garden structure where orange and lemon trees were cultivated, and which still contains its original 18th-century heating system of hot-air ducts.

+Frederick Douglass, enslaved on the plantation when he was a child.

 During its peak, the plantation's owners enslaved more than 1,000 people to work lands that totaled more than 42000 acre.
 Though the land has shrunk to 1300 acre today, it is still owned by the descendants of Edward Lloyd, now in their 11th generation on the property.
 Frederick Douglass was enslaved on the plantation, from around the ages of seven and eight, and spoke extensively of the brutal conditions of the plantation in his autobiography, Narrative of the Life of Frederick Douglass, an American Slave.